-An in-depth analysis of the relationship between food and wine with special emphasis on food and wine pairing for home consumption and professional cooking.
-Topics include cooking with wine, food and wine buying, ordering in restaurants, wine cellaring and serving, and wine and health.
-Pregnant women and persons with allergies to sulfites are advised not to take this class.
-Wine will be tasted.
+Relationship between food and wine with special emphasis on food and wine pairing for home and professional cooking.
+Other topics include: cooking with wine; wine cellaring and serving; and wine and health.
+Pregnant women or persons with allergies to sulfites are advised not to take this class.
+Wine will be tasted; students must be twenty-one years of age to enroll.